dphang/roku-lib/README.md

 ##Utilities

 There are math and string utilities that aren't native to the Roku SDK.
-In addition, I plan to include an image scaler for dealing with PNG files.